ChepKun/android_device_huawei_u8951/README.md

-Device configuration for Huawei u8951 (1 sim only, no NFC)
+Device configuration for Huawei u8951 (with 1 sim only, no NFC)

 Credits: Kratos, Dazzozo, Josalaito, Joestone, KonstaT, CyanogenMod Team, TeamWin